Coronation Street: Production staff

 Bill Podmore was the show's longest serving producer.
 By the time he stepped down in 1988 he had completed 13 years at the production helm.
 Nicknamed the "godfather" by the tabloid press, he was renowned for his tough, uncompromising style and was feared by both crew and cast alike.
 He is known for sacking Peter Adamson, the show's Len Fairclough, in 1983.
 Iain MacLeod is the current series producer.

 Michael Apted, known for the Up! series of documentaries, was a director on the programme in the early 1960s.
 This period of his career marked the first of his many collaborations with writer Jack Rosenthal.
-Rosenthal, noted for such television plays as Bar Mitzvah Boy, began his career on the show, writing over 150 episodes between 1961 and 1969.
+Rosenthal, noted for such television plays as Bar Mitzvah Boy, began his career on the show, writing more than 150 episodes between 1961 and 1969.
 Paul Abbott was a story editor on the programme in the 1980s and began writing episodes in 1989, but left in 1993 to produce Cracker, for which he later wrote, before creating his own dramas such as Touching Evil and Shameless.
 Russell T Davies was briefly a storyliner on the programme in the mid-1990s, also writing the script for the direct-to-video special "Viva Las Vegas!"
 He, too, has become a noted writer of his own high-profile television drama programmes, including Queer as Folk and the 2005 revival of Doctor Who.
 Jimmy McGovern also wrote some episodes.